k4sh4n1/research/proposal.md

 * Similarities between structural vibrations and market fluctuations
 * ...

-Despite the similarities, the rich structural dynamics toolkit remains mostly un-explored in quantitative finance.
+Despite the similarities, the rich structural dynamics toolkit remains mostly unexplored in quantitative finance.
 This gap presents opportunities for practical innovation for:

 * Theoretical contributions to econophysics
 * Novel predictive tools based on physical systems theory